Christian Kirk Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 - So far this season, 17.7% of the 513 passes thrown by his team have gone Kirk's way.

-- With eight targets in the red zone this season, Kirk has been on the receiving end of 11.6% of his team's 69 red zone pass attempts.
+- Kirk has seen the ball thrown his way eight times in the red zone this season, 11.6% of his team's 69 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Kirk's matchup with the Cowboys.